 The best meringue for Lemon Meringue Pie

 I use a Swiss meringue to top my lemon meringue pie.
-It is my favourite - I also use it on my lemon meringue bars, and to make the most perfect pavlova.
+It is my favourite.
 A Swiss meringue gets cooked over a water bath before being whipped up, which makes it safe to eat without the need for baking.

 It also makes it perfect for torching, which I love to do.
 I haven't tried to make this recipe with a different meringue, so I really recommend making the Swiss.
 You also don't need to add meringue if you want to leave it plain and have an amazing lemon pie recipe, or add whipped cream!
 You can also leave the meringue plain if you like, but it will be super sticky.